 Crater of Diamonds State Park has record year

-Park Interpreter Waymon Cox has sent news about the record breaking numbers Crater of Diamonds State Park experienced last year.
+Park Interpreter Waymon Cox shared news about the record breaking numbers Crater of Diamonds State Park experienced in 2017.
 According to his report, during the year over 182,000 visitors made a venture to the park and over 445 diamonds were certified.
 “Of all diamonds registered last year, 299 were white, 72 were brown, and 74 were yellow,” Cox stated in the report.
 “Fifteen gems weighed more than one carat each, and three weighed over two carats.
 While most diamonds were found by wet sifting, more than one out of every ten were found on top of the ground, including the year’s three largest finds.”

 His report also gave details of the three largest finds: